Eghamarian/sociotherapy/_short/20_delusions.md

 Your eyes, tearful and dry, your lips colourless and blind,<br>
 Go back to your cave,<br>
 No TV for one day,<br>
-The dream you dropped while ago,<br>
+The dream you lived while ago,<br>
 Don’t care for less or more, what good is it if you can’t take hold.<br> <br>

 When in desert, snakes are friends,<br>